 They play in the NFC alongside the New York Giants, Philadelphia Eagles, and Washington Football Team.

 They rounded the 2020 season off with a 6-10 record and were placed 3rd in the NFC East, failing to qualify.
 The Cowboys failed to improve upon their 8-8 season.
 For the first time since 2012, Travis Frederick was not on the opening day roster after he announced his retirement in March.

-California born Jerry Jones is the owner of the Dallas Cowboys.
+California-born Jerry Jones is the owner of the Dallas Cowboys.
 He purchased the team in 1989 and led them to instant success in the NFL.
-Under Jones’ ownership, the franchise claimed more than half their season-ending championships.
+Under Jones’ ownership, the franchise claimed more than half its season-ending championships.
 Their win in 1992 ended a 15-year wait to bring the Vincent Lombardi Trophy to Texas.

-Under Jones, the franchise shifted base to a new facility in Arlington, and their sell-out audience has contributed immensely to their placement in the Forbes list.
+Under Jones, the franchise shifted base to a new facility in Arlington, and its sell-out audience has contributed immensely to its placement on the Forbes list.